pborenstein/fresh/src/pages/stylesheet.md

 :::
 ```

-which gets rendered like this:
+which gets rendered into HTML like this:

 ``` html
 <div style="background-color:aliceblue;padding:0.75em">